utkarsh2102/utkarsh2102.org/content/posts/foss-in-oct-20.md

 This was my 22nd month of contributing to [Debian](https://www.debian.org/).
 I became a [DM](https://wiki.debian.org/DebianMaintainer) in late March last year and a [DD](https://wiki.debian.org/DebianDeveloper) last Christmas! \o/

-Whilst busy with my undergrad, I could still make some time out for contributing to Debian (I always do!).
+Whilst busy with my undergrad, I could still take some time out for contributing to Debian (I always do!).
 Here are the following things I did in Debian this month:

 #### Uploads and bug fixes: